Animals That Make the Worst Pets

 Many animals don’t do well in captivity, so the very act of forcing them into the role of a pet means you’re endangering them.
 Some animals are untamable, non-domesticated and frankly dangerous to have around.

 In these cases, the best decision you can make is to leave an animal alone in its natural habitat and appreciate them from afar.
-Here are 30 animals that make the worst pets of all time.
+These animals make the worst pets of all time.

 Height: 11.2 feet (males), 8.2 feet (females)